SuReaper/Whalert/README.md

-*Built with Nullshot's TypeScript MCP Framework.*
+*Built with Nullshot's TypeScript MCP Framework in ~100-200 Hours.*